with

 Coating Bare Wood (Seal Coat) Before Glass Lay-up

 Roll on a single coat of resin using all the procedures outlined above for maintaining thin epoxy.
 The wood will absorb the resin at different rates in different areas.
 DO NOT apply more resin to a spot that looks dry.
 If you try to do this you will build up extra resin in adjacent areas which could effect the wood color making it look blotchy and creating high bumps of unabsorbed resin.
 The single coat of resin will do the trick.
-Do not sand the surface.
+Do not sand the surface if possible.
+I use System Three Resins which allow up to 72 hours before sanding is needed.
+Check the information provided with your epoxy or contact their tech support for when sanding is required.
+If you must sand, sand only lightly with 120 grit to create a tooth for adhesion, don't sand off the seal coat!

 Room temperature is a very important consideration during the coating of bare wood.
 When temperatures are rising, air in the open cells of the wood will expand and expel from the wood, creating air bubbles in your epoxy.
-If you think this is a myth, try coating a piece of wood and placing it in the sun or under a spot lamp.
-Be careful of having spot lamps near your hull when you are coating with epoxy.
+This is called "Off Gassing" If you think this is a myth, try coating a piece of wood and placing it in the sun or under a spot lamp.
+Be careful of using spot lamps near your hull when you are coating with epoxy because they will heat that area and cause off gassing.

 And I can certainly understand that it's not convenient to wait to heat a whole shop up to 85 or 90° and then let the temperature drop a few degrees before wetting out your glass.
 It is worth it however to insure the best results.

-The rising of a few degrees will have an effect.
+Rising temperatures of a few degrees can have an off gassing effect.
 On the interiors of my hull and decks I'm often pressed for time and I will not wait for temperatures to drop.
 With all the other factors being, equal per my lay-up conditions, I've noticed bubbles in the lay-up and staple holes (yes, I use staples on my hull bottoms) blowing bubbles in the resin.
 On the hull and deck interiors this is not noticed nor a structural concern.

 When temperatures are dropping the opposite happens.
 Air is sucked into the wood cells.
 You can use this action to achieve a bubble free wood surface by always coating your bare wood with the temperatures falling in your shop.
 One coat on the wood is sufficient to give the wood most of the resin it needs and to produce an even coloration of the wood.
 This will greatly reduce the battle with the glass to absorb resin.
 One coat of epoxy is not sufficient to create an air tight or waterproof surface or seal the wood cells, so you must repeat the falling temperature routine during the glass wet-out to ensure a bubble free lay-up.